-- 4.7 At the conclusion of the assessment, the assessment body produces a safety assessment report and this should support the proposer in taking the decision on the safety of the system.
-If the proposer disagrees with any part of the safety assessment report it must keep a record of this with clear justification for the disagreement. - 4.8 If the change to the system also requires an authorisation for placing in service, then the safety assessment report should also be submitted to the NSA with the technical file and other documentation.
-The NSA will take this into account in considering the authorisation.
-If there is an authorisation for placing in service and the proposer disagrees with any part of the safety assessment report it must keep a record of this on the technical file with clear justification for the disagreement. - 4.9 Where an assessment body has delivered a safety assessment report, that report must be mutually recognised by any other assessment body, providing the system is used under the same conditions and equivalent risk acceptance criteria are applied. - 4.10 In accordance with Annex III of the CSM RA the safety assessment report must contain as a minimum the following information: - a) identification of the assessment body; - b) the independent assessment plan; - c) the definition of the scope of the independent assessment as well as its limitations; - d) the results of the independent assessment, including in particular: - i) detailed information on the independent assessment activities for checking the compliance with the provisions of the CSM RA; and - ii) any identified cases of non-compliance with the provisions of the CSM RA and the assessment body's recommendations; and - e) the conclusions of the independent assessment.
+- 4.6 At the conclusion of the assessment, the assessment body produces a safety assessment report, and this should support the proposer in taking the decision on the safety of the system.
+If the proposer disagrees with any part of the safety assessment report it must keep a record of this with clear justification for the disagreement. - 4.7 If the change to the system also requires an authorisation for placing in service, then the safety assessment report should also be submitted to ORR with the technical file and other documentation.
+ORR will take this into account in considering the authorisation.
+If there is an authorisation for placing in service and the proposer disagrees with any part of the safety assessment report it must keep a record of this on the technical file with clear justification for the disagreement. - 4.8 Where an assessment body has delivered a safety assessment report, that report must be mutually recognised by any other assessment body within the UK, providing the system is used under the same conditions and equivalent risk acceptance criteria are applied.
+The EU will no longer accept safety assessment reports produced by UK AsBos. - 4.9 In accordance with Annex III of the CSM REA the safety assessment report must contain as a minimum the following information:

+- identification of the assessment body; - the independent assessment plan; - the definition of the scope of the independent assessment as well as its limitations; - the results of the independent assessment, including in particular: - detailed information on the independent assessment activities for checking the compliance with the provisions of the CSM REA; and - any identified cases of non-compliance with the provisions of the CSM REA and the assessment body's recommendations; and - the conclusions of the independent assessment.